 * `YYYY-MM-DD` is the date of the measurement start

 * `HH-MM-SS` is the GMT time of the measurement start

 * `MEASUREMENTTIME` if muonic is closed, each file gets is corresponding measurement time (in hours) assigned.

 * `xy` the two letters which were specified at the start of muonic

-* `TYPE` might be one of the following:
+* `TYPE` can be one of the following:

-* `RAW` the raw ASCII output of the DAQ card, this is only saved if the 'Save to file' button in clicked in the 'Daq output' window of muonic.
+* `DAQ` the raw ASCII output of the DAQ card, this is only saved if the 'Save to file' button in clicked in the 'Daq output' window of muonic.
 See the documentation of the [DAQ card (pdf)](http://crd.yerphi.am/files/QNetdescription.pdf) for more information on the output.

 * `R` is an automatically saved ASCII file which contains the rate measurement data, this can then be used to plot with e.g. gnuplot later on.
 Rates as well as total counts for all channels and the trigger are given in pre-defined time intervals (default: 5 seconds).

-* `L` specifies a file with times of registered muon decays.
+* `D` specifies a file with times of registered muon decays.
 This file is automatically saved if a muon decay measurement is started.

 * `P` stands for a file which contains a non-hex representation of the registered pulses.
 This file is only save if the `-p` option is given at the start of muonic